PrismarineJS/prismarine-auth/README.md

 - cacheDirectory {String} - Where we will store your tokens
 - options {Object?}
     - [password] {string} - If passed we will do password based authentication.
-    - [authTitle] {string} - Used in authenticating with Switch or Bedrock accounts.
-See https://github.com/PrismarineJS/xboxlive-auth/src/Constants.js
+    - [authTitle] {string} - Required to switch to live.com authentication and do title authentication.
+Needed for accounts with a date of birth under 18 years old.
 - onMsaCode {Function} - What we should do when we get the code.
 Useful for passing the code to another function.